The Best New Show On TV Dares You To Love It While You Hate It, Stream Without Netflix

 Through determination and cunning, John Blackthorne separates himself from his fellow sailors and winds up involved with the upper crust of Samurai leadership.
 Those leaders believe they can use him and his knowledge of foreign warfare to their advantage.

 At the time of Shōgun, Japan is in the midst of a crisis.
 The Catholic Church has recently moved in and begun converting Samurai into Christians.
 Strangely, this seems to have had no effect at all on the Japanese people’s devotion to their culture’s rituals or disregard for human life.
-Mostly it has resulted in a few Samurai wearing crosses.
+Mostly, it has resulted in a few Samurai wearing crosses.

 Shogun review

-The Catholic Church and its greed is the least of their problems.
+The Catholic Church and its greed are the least of their problems.
 The country’s former leader has died, leaving a fractured council in his place.
 Most of the show’s plot centers around the political maneuverings of the leaders on this council and where John Blackthorne fits in.

 Hiroyuki Sanada is so brilliant as Toranaga that, at times, he becomes someone you root for.
 That is until you remember the first episode, where he had a man murder himself and his baby boy because he spoke too loudly in a meeting.
+You’re reminded of his true nature again at the season’s end when his full intentions are revealed.

 Hiroyuki Sanada as Toranga